qliu95114/demystify/analyzestoragelog/Kusto_Analyze_TEXT_LOG.md

+Everyday, I am dealing with different log format but with similar pattern **TIMESTAMP**,**MESSAGE**.
+Logs are in RAW format.
+I collect a few samples analyze TEXT LOGs with the power of Azure Data Explorer(ADX).
+To understand the following, I assume you already complete [AnalyzeStorageLog]

-# Use Kusto to analyze the Linux secure log
+# Use ADX to analyze the Linux secure log

-Today I receive one secure log which indidcates password guess attack from a group of internal IP addresses
+Linux Secure log which indicates password guess attack from a group of internal IP addresses

 ```
 Oct 31 17:28:43 my-vm-001 sshd[9619]: Bad protocol version identification 'GET / HTTP/1.1' from 10.114.160.169 port 46988